Marginal Interventional Effects

-Here, we reparameterize the $\delta$ parameter in Equation (1) of \citet{kennedy2019nonparametric} as $e^{\delta}$ so that $\mathcal{I}_{0}$ corresponds to a non-intervention.
-The IPSI is interesting in multiple aspects.
-First, Equation \eqref{eq:IPSI} implies that $\pi_{\delta}(x)\neq\pi_{0}(x)$ only when $\pi_{0}(x)\in(0,1)$.
-Thus, the corresponding IE and MIE are identified even if the positivity assumption does not hold, because units whose baseline propensity scores are zero or one would not be affected by the intervention.
-In this regard, it is similar to intervention (b).
-Second, as Kennedy noted, $e^{\delta}$ represents an odds ratio, ``indicating how the intervention changes the odds of receiving treatment'' (pp. 646-47):
+Here, we reparameterize the $\delta$ parameter in Equation (1) of \citet{kennedy2019nonparametric} as $e^{\delta}$, so that $\mathcal{I}_{0}$ corresponds to the status quo.
+The IPSI is notable for several reasons.
+First, Equation \eqref{eq:IPSI} shows that $\pi^{\mathcal{I}_{\delta}}(x)\neq\pi(x)$ only when $\pi(x)\in(0,1)$.
+Thus, the corresponding IE and MIE are identified even if the positivity assumption does not hold, because units with baseline propensity scores of zero or one are not affected by the intervention.
+In this regard, the IPSI resembles intervention (b).

+Second, as Kennedy noted, $e^{\delta}$ has a natural interpretation as an \textit{odds ratio}, describing how the intervention shifts treatment odds:

-Hence, the IPSI multiplies everyone's odds of receiving treatment by the same constant ($e^{\delta}$); in other words, it increases everyone's \textit{log-odds} of receiving treatment by the same constant ($\delta$).
-Thus, $\pi_{\delta}(x)$ can be viewed as the propensity score under a latent index model of treatment where $A_{\delta}=\mathbb{I}(\delta+g(X)-V\geq0)$ and $V$ follows a standard logistic distribution.
-Note that this model implies\textit{ }an intervention under which each unit's treatment status $A_{\delta}$ will be fixed given her observed pretreatment covariates $X$ and unobserved variable $V$.
-This interpretation is different from that of Kennedy (2019), who interprets the IPSI as a \textit{stochastic} intervention that sets each unit's treatment status to be an independent random draw from a Bernoulli distribution with probability $\pi_{\delta}(X)$.
-In contexts where an individual's treatment status cannot be directly manipulated (to follow a random draw), the former interpretation of the IPSI may be more realistic than the stochastic intervention perspective.
+That is, the IPSI multiplies everyone's odds of treatment by the same factor $e^{\delta}$, or equivalently, it increases everyone's \textit{log-odds} of treatment by $\delta$.
+This interpretation connects $\pi^{\mathcal{I}_{\delta}}(x)$ to a latent index model in which

+In this model, $g(X)=\textup{logit}\big(\pi(X)\big)$, and $V$ follows a standard logistic distribution.
+Under this model, treatment status $A^{\mathcal{I}_{\delta}}$ is deterministically assigned given $(X,V)$.
+This interpretation differs from Kennedy's original interpretation of the IPSI as a stochastic intervention, where treatment is an independent Bernoulli draw with probability $\pi^{\mathcal{I}_{\delta}}(X)$.
+In contexts where treatment status cannot literally be randomized, the latent index interpretation may be more plausible.